gisdevelope/rasterTools/README.md

 <img src="https://raw.githubusercontent.com/EhrmannS/rasterTools/master/vignettes/readme.png"  width="100%" />

-4) The vignettes given an in detail [Introduction](https://ehrmanns.github.io/rasterTools/articles/introduction.html) and explain what the logic behind [landscape metrics](https://ehrmanns.github.io/rasterTools/articles/landscape_metrics.html) is.

-## In a nutshell, `rasterTools` ...

-- is used to generate spatial patterns (such as neutral landscape models) or obtain information from gridded spatial datasets.
-It provides options for raster modification and quantification via landscape metrics.

-- is aimed at supporting the majority of the important and widely used spatial datasets.

-- makes operations based on [mathematical morphology](https://en.wikipedia.org/wiki/Mathematical_morphology) available for (automated) detection of landscape features.

-- provides a simplified and standardized workflow for processing spatial data to improve your publications with respect to reproducibility, comparability and transparency.

-- allows prototyping new methods and landscape metrics to explore patterns in landscapes (and other 2D lattices).
+3) Compute the *Class proportional area* in a raster with categorial values:

+        myInput <- rtData$categorial
+        myMetric <- list(a_w = list(operator = "mArea", scale = "window"),
+                         a_c = list(operator = "mArea", scale = "class"),
+                         mCPA = "a_c / a_w * 100")
+        measure(input = myInput, with = myMetrics)

 ## Contribute
-In case you have a suggestion for a feature or function you'd require, please file an [issue](https://github.com/EhrmannS/rastertools/issues) and I try to implement it.
+In case you have a suggestion for a feature or function you think is missing, please file an [issue](https://github.com/EhrmannS/rastertools/issues) and I try to implement it.
 If you want to contribute, [develop your own addition](/vignettes/contribute.Rmd) to `rasterTools` and share it with the community by creating a [pull request](https://github.com/EhrmannS/rastertools/pulls) on github (I will include you as author of the respective function).

 ## Planned for future versions
 - Support of the Sentinel (high prio), Landsat and Lidar datasets.